• Skip to primary navigation

 It doesn’t have to be terribly time-consuming either.
 You can make a bunch at once or pick simple things like fruit, veggies, nuts, and other things that take very little or no prep.

-Popcorn is a great cheap snack you can easily make at home.
+Popcorn is a great cheap snack and you can easily make popcorn at home.
 Garlic parmesan popcorn is one of my favorite snacks that’s full of flavor, easy to make, and pretty healthy.

 3. Shopping Deals Too Much